 Soybeans vs. Edamame

 Soybeans are also sometimes referred to as edamame, but it is just one type of soybean that is technically edamame.
 The term is reserved for immature soybeans that are harvested when green, which is about 30 days before the pods turn brown and become dry.
 Edamame can also refer to the dish comprised of steamed immature soybeans.
-Edamame is large with a sweet taste that lacks the "beany" flavor often found in mature beans.
+Edamame are large with a sweet taste that lacks the "beany" flavor often found in mature beans.

 There are over 2,500 varieties of soybeans; they range in color from white (the most common) to black, brown, and green.
 Each variety is used for different purposes.
-Green, for example, is often used in the manufacturing of soy flour (kinako) and to make green tofu and natto, while black is simmered and eaten as part of the traditional Japanese New Year meal.
+Green, for example, is often used in the manufacturing of roasted soy flour (kinako) and to make green tofu and natto, while black is simmered and eaten as part of the traditional Japanese New Year meal.
 Edamame can be any color soybean as long as it has been harvested when immature.

 Soybeans have been a staple food in many parts of the world for thousands of years, and over time, several different products have been made using soybeans, allowing them to be enjoyed in a variety of ways.
 Some of the most common products produced with soybeans are tofu, soy milk, soy sauce, tempeh, TVP (textured vegetable protein), and soy flour.
 Approximately 85 percent of soybeans grown around the world are used to make vegetable oils that are either sold to consumers or used commercially.
 Soybeans are also roasted and salted and sold as snacks.

-Different sized soybeans serve different functions.
-Large soybeans are used for cooking and the small are fermented.
+Different-sized soybeans serve different functions.
+Large soybeans are used for cooking, and the small are fermented.
 Medium-sized soybeans are used to make processed foods.

 How to Cook With Soybeans